By Valentina Curandi

 Language: English

-Valentina (she/her) is an artist working with performance, text, and cultural activities (i.e. reading groups).
-Her work investigates the relationships between bodies and languages, attending to the difficulty of articulating experiences that are both embodied and discursive—such as illness, mortality, and liminal states.
-She explores attentive, situated ways of articulating these experiences that hold both sensation and speech.
-In her PhD in Artistic Research (MERIAN Maastricht), she examines how relating to death and dying shapes artistic practice and its afterlife.
-Valentina is also training as a practitioner in holistic deathcare.
+Valentina works with performance, text, and cultural activities such as reading groups.
+She explores relationships between bodies and languages, attending to the difficulty of articulating experiences that are both embodied and discursive, like illness, mortality, and liminal states.
+She experiments with attentive, situated ways of holding sensation and speech together.
+In her PhD in Artistic Research, she examines how relations to death and dying shape artistic practice and its afterlife.